• Templates

 Photo by Christian Battaglia on Unsplash.

-Even if you can't physically see others, technological advancement has easily enabled us to connect with others via the internet.
-Webinars are a great way to keep up with others working in the same field as you.
-Janice Telstar recommends, "connecting with at least one colleague per day, participating in two webinars per week to stay current with trends and resources and updating my social media accounts daily."
+Even if you aren’t actually in the same place as others, technological advancement has easily enabled us to connect with friends, family, and coworkers via the internet.
+Webinars are a great way to keep up with others working in the same field as you and learn something useful for your career at the same time.
+Janice Telstar recommends “connecting with at least one colleague per day, participating in two webinars per week to stay current with trends and resources, and updating my social media accounts daily.”

 Use the Pomodoro Technique